Heavy Metal (film): "Epilogue"

-As the final story ends, the Loc-Nar that was terrorizing the girl explodes, destroying the mansion in the process.
-Taarna's reborn mount appears outside, and the girl happily flies away on it.
+As the final story ends, the Loc-Nar that was terrorizing the girl destabilizes and begins breaking up.
+The girl flees it and her home.
+The Loc-Nar then explodes, destroying the mansion in the process.
+Taarna's reborn mount appears outside and the girl happily flies away on it.
 It is then revealed that Taarna's soul has been reincarnated in the girl, transforming her into a new Taarakian.